-Setting: Several public internet forums where drug abuse is discussed, including facebook, twitter, erowid.org, reddit.com, drugs-forum.com, hipforums.com, shroomery.org, grasscity.org, reddit.com/r/Drugs, reddit.com/r/Nootropics, IOPlist.com, partyvibe.org.
-Posts in the English language will be included in our search, and we will collect all posts mentioning bupropion products as well as comparator products (methylphenidate, alprazolam, venlafaxine, amitriptyline, buprenorphine, and oxycodone).
+Setting: Public internet forums where drug abuse is discussed, including bluelight.org, erowid.org, and opiophile.org.
+Posts in the English language will be included in our search, and we will collect all posts mentioning bupropion products as well as comparator products (venlafaxine, amitriptyline).

-Data will be collected using DataSiftTM, a commercial social media/Big Data collection and delivery service (see below).
+Data will be collected using DataSiftTM, a commercial social media/Big Data collection and delivery service (see below) and/or in direct cooperation with the website owners.
 EpidemicoTM will then provide their commercially available deidentified data to GSK.
-The medical product data are acquired prospectively from publically available online forums that are accessible through proprietary automated content scraping technology, Application Programming Interfaces (APIs) officially published by the sources/sites, and RSS feeds.
+The medical product data are acquired from publically available online forums that are accessible through proprietary automated content scraping technology, Application Programming Interfaces (APIs) officially published by the sources/sites, and RSS feeds.